 With 70% of social security claims being denied on initial review, it’s essential to get help with your claim from someone who knows the ins and outs of social security processes, the reasons denials occur, and the ways in which you can challenge these denials to get the benefits you need.

 A social security disability attorney can make sure that your rights are protected and your need for benefits is clear.
 If you find yourself in this difficult circumstance, Dr. Bill LaTour can help.
-Give our offices a call to discuss your case and get more information today.
+Give our offices a call to discuss your case and get more information today or complete our online contact form.